 - Bananas: select a banana that is perfectly yellow in color.
 Avoid overly ripe banana's, as they tend to be mushy and fall apart.

 - Strawberries: select strawberries that are bright red in color and don't have a lot of bruises.

 - Blueberries: select blueberries that are round and juicy.
-Avoid berries that are shrivled or green in color.
+Sub with frozen if desired.

 - Blackberries: these go bad quickly, so use them right away!
-These can be substitued for apples, oranges, or grapes.
+These can be substituted for apples, oranges, or grapes.

 Step by Step Instructions

 Step 1: Make the pudding.
 Combine the dry pudding and the milk in a large mixing bowl.
 Mix using a whisk for two minutes.
 Allow the pudding to thicken for 5 minutes.

 Step 2: While the pudding thickens, prepare the fruit.
 Cut the bananas into slices that are about ¼ inch thick.
 Cut the strawberries into slices about ¼ inch thick.

 Step 3: Add the fruit to the pudding.
 Stir gently with a spoon.

 Step 4: Carefully fold in the whipped cream using a spoon.
 Place in a serving bowl, cover, and refrigerate for two hours.